(This devotion is day nine of a 30-Day Thanksgiving Challenge. Each day includes a daily reading that will be accompanied by a post on this blog.)

-Maybe you or a family member have felt sick.
-Pain lingers or symptoms continue.
+Maybe you or a family member have had to fight fear while managing sickness.
+Pains linger or symptoms continue.
 Despite your better judgment, you take to the internet to find out what it could be.
-It’s very possible this is no big deal, but you also found a dozen websites planting a seed in your mind that something serious is going on.
+It’s very possible this is no big deal, but you also find a dozen websites planting a seed in your mind that something serious is going on.
 Anxiety reaches out its cold, powerful hand and squeezes your heart.
 The “what if” scenarios flood your mind.
 You want to hop off of the train moving too fast toward worry, but you’re caught.

-The causes and remedies to our anxiety prove complex.
-Knowing it’s too big a nut to crack in a devotional, we’ll limit ourselves to one way to combat it.
 Fight anxiety with adoration.
 Push back against fear and worry through the power of thanksgiving.
 Don’t think of gratitude as something to do when life is easy and blessings fall like raindrops.
 Gratitude is gritty.
 It’s needed when the rug is swept out from under us.
-We turn to thanksgiving when blessed or burdened.
+Turn to thanksgiving when blessed or burdened.

 Instead of strategies centered on self, Paul points us to God.
-But he doesn’t turn to gratitude as if to say, “It could be worse,” so suck it up or look on the bright side.
-Paul knows thanksgiving redirects our heart.
-It blocks off the surging waters of worry threatening to overwhelm us while opening our hearts to a river of refreshment with the knowledge of God.
+But he doesn’t turn to gratitude as if to say, “It could be worse.
+Suck it up and look on the bright side.”
+Thanksgiving redirects our heart.
+It blocks off the surging waters of worry while opening our hearts to a river of refreshment with the knowledge of God.
 Paul writes, “The Lord is at hand; 6 do not be anxious about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.
-7 And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus” (Philippians 4:5–7).
+7 And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus” (Phil.
+4:5–7).

 Thanksgiving stirs up trust and hope for what God has done and can do.
-As we lean into gratitude and note God’s faithfulness and goodness, it shines hope into our darkness.
+As we lean into gratitude and note God’s goodness, it shines hope into our darkness.

 Paul knows we clench our fists around whatever we fear.
 We want to fix it.
 We want to figure it out.
-When we pray, we don’t stop working towards a remedy and do nothing, but we do surrender control (1 Peter 5:6–7).
+When we pray, we don’t stop working toward a remedy and do nothing, but we do surrender control (1 Peter 5:6–7).
 We open our hands (and hearts) and give to God what only He can figure out and fix.
-Make your requests to God, and thank Him for His plan, purpose, and presence through whatever you’re facing (Philippians 4:6).
+Make your requests to God, and thank Him for His plan, purpose, and presence through whatever you’re facing (Phil.
+4:6).
 You can give thanks even while you make requests because God listens and hears.
-He knows and cares.
+He sees, knows, and cares (Ex.
+2:25).
 And He’s working.

 We also cultivate gratitude in anxiety by giving thanks for blessings.
 Worry can overshadow the way we see the world.
-It creates a fog where everything good becomes cloudy and invisible.
+It creates a fog hiding blessings from our sight.
 We start to believe nothing good is happening to us or God left us.

 Give thanks for any blessing in your life.
 Start small and work your way up.
 Do you have breath in your lungs?
-Are you fed?
-Have you recently had any pumpkin-flavored desserts you can rejoice in?
-Look at the world around you or at God’s provision for you and remember all these things come from God.
 Is there anything good you can recall from the last week or month?
 What is one blessing in your life today you can give thanks for?

-Can you give thanks for forgiveness, mercy and grace, our adoption in Christ, God’s Word, the Spirit at work in us, or the promise of eternal life?
-One day things will be made right, and we can give thanks for this not too distant future in the brokenness of the here-and-now.
+Can you give thanks for forgiveness, mercy and grace, adoption in Christ, God’s Word, the Spirit at work in you, or the promise of eternal life?
+One day things will be made right, and you can give thanks for this not too distant future in the brokenness of the here-and-now.

 A third way to battle anxiety through thanksgiving is recalling who God is and what He’s promised to you.
 When we give thanks to God in light of who He is, adoration puts anxiety in its proper place.
 God shines bright as worry grows dim.
 Thank God for His power, faithfulness, mercy, righteousness, holiness, kindness, compassion, patience, presence, and love.